switchboardoperator/switchboard-operator/README.md

 Use case example
 ----------------

 You have a shop and payments, both as independent services.
-Until now they've been working pretty well just using REST calls and, but now you want to add e-mails here and there, without adding logic for the emails service here and there.
+Until now they've been working pretty well just using REST calls, but now you want to add e-mails here and there, without adding logic for the emails service here and there specifically for this integration.

 Instead of adding specific logic for the emails, you can call rabbitmq exchanges for every action you do on every service, such as adding a new shop order, receiving a payment, confirming it, etc.